Generating Benchmarks for Factuality Evaluation of Language Models: Introduction

 \section{Introduction}

 Despite rapid improvements in their capabilities, large Language Models (LMs) still tend to generate factually inaccurate or erroneous text~\cite{lin-etal-2022-truthfulqa,maynez-etal-2020-faithfulness,huang2020challenges}.
-Such phenomena can pose a significant hurdle to deploying LMs in important or sensitive settings, motivating the development of methods for evaluating LM factuality in generation.
-Previous work evaluates the knowledge stored in LMs by using static sets of facts~\cite{petroni-etal-2019-language,petroni-etal-2021-kilt,roberts-etal-2020-much}, \textit{e.g.}, via measuring their ability to answer a predefined set of knowledge-intensive questions.
-Since these facts are tested in isolation and without context, they serve only as a proxy measure of an LM's behavior during open-ended generation.
+Such phenomena can pose a significant hurdle to deploying LMs in important or sensitive settings, motivating the development of methods for evaluating LM factuality in open-ended generation.

-Alternative methods for directly evaluating an LM's propensity towards factual generations were recently proposed by \citet{lee2022factuality} and \citet{min2023factscore}.
-These methods take the straightforward approach of sampling long outputs from a model and applying an automatic pipeline for fact verification, assigning a score corresponding to the percentage of generated facts which are correct.
-However, the sampling approach may introduce bias: by scoring the accuracy of facts that an LM tends to generate in an open-ended setting, high-likelihood common facts are over-represented, while the ``long-tail" of rarer facts is under-represented.
-This limits our control over which facts are evaluated.
+Methods for directly evaluating an LM's propensity towards factual generation were recently proposed by \citet{lee2022factuality} and \citet{min2023factscore}.
+These methods suggest sampling generations from a model, applying an automatic pipeline for fact verification, and then assigning a score corresponding to the percentage of factually correct generated statements.
+In task-specific domains, such as long-form question answering, evaluation is usually done by assessing the relevance of a sampled generation against a reference text \cite{lin-2004-rouge, fabbri-etal-2022-qafacteval}.
+However, the sampling approach may introduce bias: by scoring the accuracy of facts that an LM tends to generate in an open-ended setting, high-likelihood facts are over-represented, while the ``long-tail'' of rare facts is under-represented.

+Currently, there are no metrics suited to measuring LM factuality with respect to a \textit{controlled set of facts} in a \textit{generation setting}.
+A common proxy is measuring LM perplexity; this was widely adopted to evaluate retrieval-augmented LMs \cite{knn-lm,retro,ram2023context,shi2023replug}.
+However, perplexity is affected by many linguistic phenomena, and so cannot be directly linked to factuality.